-Jersey Shore in Italy: How Much of It is Really Real?
+How Much of Jersey Shore is Real?

 Much to the relief of the citizens of Florence, the cast of Jersey Shore is winding down their filming of the fourth season of their reality TV smash hit and will soon be heading back home.

 The motley crew came to Italy on the premise of exploring their Italian heritage and soaking up the culture of their mother country (even though not all of them are really of Italian descent.)
 Naturally, however, their time here was mainly spent engaging in the typical antics Jersey Shore fans have come to love: getting drunk, brawling, falling down, and generally making asses of themselves.
 That’s what makes for good TV—a fact that the show’s producers are apparently well aware of.
 “Everything they do is completely scripted,” says Genevieve Provost, a 19-year-old Canadian who was tapped to be an extra in a pub scene.
 “I thought it was all supposed to be more natural.”